xeolabs/xeolabs.github.com/_posts/2017-3-19-xeogl-and-zspace.md

  var zspaceStylusControl = new xeogl.ZSpaceStylusControl();
  {% endhighlight %}

- At this point we can see a ray extending from the tip of our stylus, which we can select and drag entities with.
+ At this point we can see a ray extending from the tip of our stylus, with which we can select and drag entities.

 ### Conclusion

-**zSpace's support for WebVR is still in beta, so xeogl's support for zSpace is also in beta.** Therefore, I'll likely be changing the implementation of the xeogl components I just described.
-Their API is really minimal though, so is unlikely to change much.
+**zSpace's support for WebVR is still in beta, so xeogl's support for zSpace is also in beta.** Therefore, I'll be changing the implementation of these xeogl components moving forwards, but their API should remain the same.
+Stay tuned!

 <iframe src="//giphy.com/embed/mRdkHVQ1NdUWc" width="480" height="270" frameBorder="0" class="giphy-embed" allowFullScreen></iframe><p><a href="http://giphy.com/gifs/mRdkHVQ1NdUWc">via GIPHY</a></p>